Bulimia: 20th century

-An explanation for the increased instances of bulimic symptoms may be due to the 20th century's new ideals of thinness.
-The shame of being fat emerged in the 1940s when teasing remarks about weight became more common.
-The 1950s, however, truly introduced the trend of aspiration for thinness.
+One explanation for the increase in anorexia nervosa and bulimia nervosa which share a fear of being or becoming overweight may be due to the ideals of bodily thinness and the new cultural technique of dieting that gradually substituted the corset in the late 19th and early 20th century.

 In 1979, Gerald Russell first published a description of bulimia nervosa, in which he studied patients with a "morbid fear of becoming fat" who overate and purged afterward.
 He specified treatment options and indicated the seriousness of the disease, which can be accompanied by depression and suicide.
 In 1980, bulimia nervosa first appeared in the DSM-III.

 After its appearance in the DSM-III, there was a sudden rise in the documented incidents of bulimia nervosa.
+Patients reported that the reclassification of binge-purging as a psychiatric disorder brought relief through feeling less guilty and more easily finding help.
 In the early 1980s, incidents of the disorder rose to about 40 in every 100,000 people.
 This decreased to about 27 in every 100,000 people at the end of the 1980s/early 1990s.
 However, bulimia nervosa's prevalence was still much higher than anorexia nervosa's, which at the time occurred in about 14 people per 100,000.

 In 1991, Kendler et al. documented the cumulative risk for bulimia nervosa for those born before 1950, from 1950 to 1959, and after 1959.
 The risk for those born after 1959 is much higher than those in either of the other cohorts.